mpwalsh8/wpgform/readme.txt

 * Added support for optional end user email field on forms.
 When enabled, the user email is required and must be valid.
 This feature is only available from the Google Forms CPT editor.
 * Migrated scraping of WordPress Plugin Repository content from wp_remote_get() and HTML parsing to use WordPress Plugin API eliminating potential problems with preg_match_all() which was prone to crashing on some installations.
 * Fixed jQuery syntax error in validation selector which caused CAPTCA jQuery not to run on some browsers (e.g. Chrome).
+* Added URL of page where form was submitted from to confirmation email.

 = Version 0.45 =
 * Updated load of jQuery UI Tabs CSS to latest version.